-- Warp modifications (see "Free Warp" on page 51 and "Warping segments" on page 64), even when Bypass is activated.
+- Warp modifications (see "Free Warp" on page 47), even when Bypass is activated.
 After the flattening, your Warp tabs will be lost.
-However, you can undo this function as usual. - VariAudio pitch modifications (see "Changing the pitch" on page 61), even when Bypass is activated.
-In this case, the Realtime algorithm (Solo preset) will be used.
-After the flattening, your VariAudio data will be lost.
-However, you can undo this operation. - Event transpose (see the chapter "The Transpose functions" in the Operation Manual).
+However, you can undo this function as usual. - Event transpose (see the chapter "The Transpose functions" in the Operation Manual).